davidwesst/blog/how-to-blog-with-vsts-part-4/index.md

   - hexo
 date: "2016-11-21T07:30:00"
 updated: "2016-11-21T07:30:00"
-excerpt: I wanted to understand how to use Visual Studio Team Services (VSTS) for a "real" project.
+description: I wanted to understand how to use Visual Studio Team Services (VSTS) for a "real" project.
 Being a noob, I decided to move my blog to VSTS to understand how _any_ project can benefit from ALM practices using VSTS.
 In part 4 of 5, we setup a _Build_ script.
-authorId: david_wesst
 ---

 _This is part 4 of 5 of my **How to Blog with VSTS** series.
 Links to the other parts will be added as they are made available._